Kasur: Etymology

 Kasur derives its name from the Arabic and Persian word qasur (قصور), meaning "palaces," or "forts."
-Hindu traditions claim that Kasur was founded by, and named for, Prince Kusha of the Ramayana, son of the Hindu deities Rama and Sita.
-According to that belief, the city was named Kashawar along with its neighbouring city, Lahore which was named Lahawar.
-Historical records reject an ancient founding of the city and dates it back to 1525, when it was found as a fortified settlement.
+According to a legend, Kasur was founded by, and named for, Prince Kusha of the Ramayana, son of the Hindu deities Rama and Sita.
+According to that account, the city was named Kashawar along with its neighbouring city, Lahore which was named Lahawar.
+Historical records reject an ancient founding of the city and date it to 1525, when it was found as a fortified settlement.

 History

 Early

-Kasur region was an agricultural region with forests during the Indus Valley civilization.
+The Kasur region was an agricultural region with forests during the Indus Valley civilization.
 The Kasur region was ruled variously by the Maurya Empire, Indo-Greek kingdom, Kushan Empire, Gupta Empire, White Huns, Kushano-Hephthalites and Kabul Shahi kingdoms.
 The region is also said to have been visited by the Chinese pilgrim Xuanzang in 633 AD.
 Alexander Cunningham writes about his visit describing the place filled with tombs, mosques, and thickly covered with ruins.
 The city which is most commonly associated with Kasur was described as being situated somewhere on the right bank of the Beas (Sutlej) opposite to the city of Lahore.